Exhibition Stand Design Ideas

-In contrast to Deutsche Telekom’s awareness building stand design, Hilton were looking to provide a much more discreet area for their potential hospitality clients, demonstrating their brand values of comfort and quality.
+In contrast to Deutsche Telekom’s awareness-building stand design, Hilton was looking to provide a much more discreet area for their potential hospitality clients, demonstrating their brand values of comfort and quality.

 We helped Case Furniture create a minimal stand space that attracted attention via the large plinth-mounted LED Lightbox, utilising the 25|25 slimline product frameworks to display products alongside a seamless tension fabric feature display creating individual spaces.

-Pedrali launched their new collection at Salone Del Mobile in Milan earlier this year, with a brilliant use of their exhibition space.
-Whilst the space they have available is vast, Pedrali separate each of the new products within their collection and set each area with its own merchandising & colour schemes, which combined with the platform that the products are raised on, creates an eye-catching, engaging exhibition stand idea.
+Pedrali launched their new collection at Salone Del Mobile in Milan earlier this year, with brilliant use of their exhibition space.
+Whilst the space they have available is vast, Pedrali separates each of the new products within their collection and sets each area with its own merchandising & colour schemes, which combined with the platform that the products are raised on, creates an eye-catching, engaging exhibition stand idea.

-Keeping the exterior of each pod white ensures the colour doesn’t distract from other displays, whilst in stark contract, the interior has added texture that intrigues passers by.
+Keeping the exterior of each pod white ensures the colour doesn’t distract from other displays, whilst in stark contrast, the interior has added texture that intrigues passers-by.

 What caught our eye on this stand was the use of lighting, which has been used minimally but the incredible effect.
-The linear strips add an eye-catching element to the stand, however it comes into its own when combined with texture of the inset real moss strips.
+The linear strips add an eye-catching element to the stand, however, it comes into its own when combined with the texture of the inset real moss strips.

 Gibam’s concept was introduced at EuroShop 2017 and looks brilliant.
 From a design perspective, the first thing you notice is the matte black finish to the frames, which when used on deep profiles such as in this example create a clear frame around product areas.

-By combining the black framework and semitransparent graphics above, this allows the light grain wood displays and focus lighting to take focus, ensuring that although there are multiple product features within the area, each is highlighted with its own light source and visitors aren’t distracted.
+Combining the black framework and semitransparent graphics above allows the light grain wood displays and focus lighting to take focus, ensuring that although there are multiple product features within the area, each is highlighted with its own light source and visitors aren’t distracted.

 Effebi created a unique space at EuroShop, with their stand seemingly split into a custom build area – featuring beautiful material finishes, and a less structured approach on the reverse – providing an open & inviting feel.

-Along the main concourse effebi have created a high visibility display, utilising LED signage and integrated branding to brilliant effect, especially where the logo is repeated on the dark grain wooden panel.
-At the back of the stand, thin wooden pieces have been interlinked to provide both the sense of privacy whilst on the stand, at the same time as creating intrigue to passers by as they can see into the stand and a subtle change in colour.
+Along the main concourse, Effebi has created a high visibility display, utilising LED signage and integrated branding to brilliant effect, especially where the logo is repeated on the dark grain wooden panel.
+At the back of the stand, thin wooden pieces have been interlinked to provide both the sense of privacy whilst on the stand, at the same time as creating intrigue to passers-by as they can see into the stand and a subtle change in colour.

-Continuing the sense of intrigue as effebi did above, sfd. created an amazing space at EuroShop.
-Again, by using a material that allows some transparency has created intrigue to visitors outside of the stand, which when combined with the powerful messaging and exterior graphics (we particularly like the use of the projector onto the graphics) results in a stunning space.
+Continuing the sense of intrigue as Effebi did above, SFD created an amazing space at EuroShop.
+Again, using a material that allows some transparency has created intrigue to visitors outside of the stand, which when combined with the powerful messaging and exterior graphics (we particularly like the use of the projector onto the graphics) results in a stunning space.

-AEG have created high quality finish to their space, with their careful use of finishes mixed with animated graphics & technology.
-Firstly, the finishes used created a homely feel, which is the clear objective of the space as they’re promoting high end appliances.
+AEG has created a high-quality finish to their space, with their careful use of finishes mixed with animated graphics & technology.
+Firstly, the finishes used created a homely feel, which is the clear objective of the space as they’re promoting high-end appliances.
 Lighting has been incorporated as a design feature, matching the matte black finish of the walls and interior frameworks, which look stunning (especially the ceiling-hung display).